Landscape Architecture, M.L.Arch.

 An examination of the means by which ideas are expressed in and through design with a focus on modes of communication, representation and engagement.

 A critical examination of an individual topical study of relevance to contemporary landscape architecture.
-This course will lead to the completion of a practicum of thesis proposal.
+Students may take the course more than once for credit if the sub-topic differs.
 Course graded pass/fail.